-The destination register (Rd) should not be the same as the Rm operand register, as Rd is used to hold intermediate values and Rm is used repeatedly during the multiply.
-A MUL will give a zero result if Rm=Rd, and a MLA will give a meaningless result.
+The destination register (Rd) should not be the same as the operand register (Rm), as Rd is used to hold intermediate values and Rm is used repeatedly during multiply.
+A MUL will give a zero result if RM=Rd, and an MLA will give a meaningless result.
 R15 shall not be used as an operand or as the destination register.